 - Daily exercise is proven to help people sleep and can help you stay in the REM stage of sleep longer.
 But a workout too close to bedtime might interfere with your sleep schedule.
 Try to get daily exercise about five to six hours before bedtime

-So there you have it, no matter when you go to sleep ensuring you have a good length of sleep is vital, so if you struggle to get to sleep in the evening then just go with it.
+No matter when you go to sleep ensuring you have a good length of sleep is vital.
+If you struggle to get to sleep in the evening then just go with it.
 Do what works for you, using what you have learnt here, find a schedule that fits with you and the way you want to live your life.

 I originally wrote this blog post for Your Virtual Mentors but is now no longer there.
 Paul kindly gave me permission to repost it on my site.